Jmiceli17/AE483/README.md

   Getting quadrotor to follow a stationary/moving desired position

-Lab 4: pre-experiment simulation, simulation of experiment, and code to visualize simulation Implemented obstacle avoidance
+Lab 4: pre-experiment simulation and code to visualize simulation Implemented obstacle avoidance